Experience Life Outdoors in Italy

 The only problem is that a SUP is quite large.
 But there’s a way to get around that – an iSUP.
 These inflatable boards are cheaper and take up a lot less space than a hard board, while still proving to be reliable and durable.
 They can fold up and easily fit into your luggage, and you can even get a rolling SUP backpack to make carrying it even easier!

 Whether you want to do stand up paddle boarding in the Italian Lake District, scrambling up the peaks of the Dolomites, or simply sampling the delicious food on offer throughout the peninsula, you’re sure to have a wonderful time in Italy.
 With so much to do, you might need a helping hand when it comes to getting around, so why not look into a tour with Through Eternity?
-Their guides can introduce you to the country’s most important historical monuments both in person and virtually.
+Their guides can introduce you to the country’s most important historical monuments.

 Subscribe to our newsletter and receive 5% off your first booking!